Cadienvan/Cadienvan.github.io/src/pages/blog/en/iterative-contract-testing.md

 title: Iterative Contract Testing
 author: Michael Di Prisco
 description: How we tested all our APIs without writing a single test.
-date: 2024-04-25
+date: 2024-04-26
 AISupport: low
 lang: en
 ---

+> Stai cercando la versione italiana di questo articolo?
+[Clicca qui](/blog/iterative-contract-testing).

 ## Introduction

 In my current role (Tech Lead @ Jointly), I'm almost involved in Back-End related stuff, which always ends up with some API design and development to make stuff available in front-end. **Some parts of the codebase are messy** and people have come and gone over the years, so it's not always easy to understand what's going on and which API exposes which information and why.
 I've been working on this codebase for the last year and a half, and **the team's main struggle has been about end-to-end front-end testing in CI**.
 Testing all the different scenarios of a user experience can be a real pain, especially when you have thousands of micro differences between every scenario you need to test, and creating each one of them can take months, without even considering the maintenance!

-That's where, usually, Contract Testing comes into play, so you can take a step back and test the APIs themselves.
+That's where, usually, Contract Testing comes into play, so you can take a step back and test the APIs themselves, without having to test the whole user experience.

 ## Contract Testing